chef-boneyard/knife-acl/README.md

 - cookbooks
 - environments

+For example, use the following command to obtain the ACL for a node named "web.example.com":

+    knife acl show nodes web.example.com

-## knife acl add OBJECT PERM [group|client] NAME
+## knife acl add OBJECT_TYPE OBJECT_NAME PERM [group|client] NAME

-Add the group or client with NAME to the PERM access control entry of OBJECT.
-OBJECT should have the form specified in the `knife acl show` documentation above.
+Add the group or client with NAME to the PERM access control entry of the object.
+Objects are specified by the combination of their type and name.
+See the `knife acl show` documentation above for the permitted types.

+Valid `PERM`s are:

+- create
+- read
+- update
+- delete
+- grant

+For example, use the following command to give the superuser group the ability to delete the node called "api.example.com":

+    knife acl add node api.exmaple.com delete group superusers

-## knife acl remove OBJECT PERM [group|client] NAME
+## knife acl remove OBJECT_TYPE OBJECT_NAME PERM [group|client] NAME

-Remove group or client with NAME to the PERM access control entry of OBJECT.
-OBJECT should have the form specified in the `knife acl show` documentation above.
+Remove group or client with NAME from the PERM access control entry of the specified object.
+Objects are specified by the combination of their type and name.
+See the `knife acl show` documentation above for the permitted types.
+See the `knife acl add` documentation abouve for the permitted `PERMS`s.

+For example, use the following command to remove the superuser group's ability to delete the node called "api.example.com":

+    knife acl add node api.exmaple.com delete group superusers

 ## TODO